hajschroeder/ruby_cr4/README.md

 * Open the folder saved to your desktop with VSCode (or any other IDE capable of running Ruby scripts)
 * Bundle the gems by typing `gem bundle install`.
 * With two bash terminals open, run `postgres` in one, and `rails s` in the other.
 This will start the server.
-* In the browser navigate to 'localhost:3000'
 * Open a new bash terminal and enter `rake db:create`
 * Run `rake db:migrate`
 * Run `rake db:seed`.
-This may provide an error.
-If this is the case, refer to the work-around in the Known Bugs seciton below.
+* In the browser navigate to 'localhost:3000'
+* This should take the user to the home page.
+Click a product to view it
+* Click "edit product" to either make changes or to delete the product.
+* Click a reviewer's name to view their review.
+* Click "edit" to make changes to their review, or to delete the review.
 ___

 ## Known Bugs